 Now that you’ve created some goals, it’s time to put them into action.
 Starting with SMART goals sets you up to think about the ways in which you are going to start modifying your behavior, and a timeframe in which to do it.
 Even the SMART-est goals, however, won’t magically make themselves happen without a little bit of legwork.
 Ready to start those weekly gym trips you planned for?
 Make sure you have all the tools you need for successful visits – snacks to fuel you up before, appropriate attire, and water.
 Looking to increase your veggie intake?
 Set aside time to browse through recipes and make a shopping list.
 With a solid plan in place, you’ll be ready to take on your goals for months to come.

 Let’s face it, change can be hard and there will inevitably be hurdles that may set you back.
 While we can’t remove every barrier, a little bit of foresight and planning can make them easier to overcome.
 By thinking about the things that can make us stumble on our goals, we can start to create a plan should we find ourselves tripping.
 The best way to ensure that roadblocks don’t completely derail your goals?
 Be flexible.
 When setting plans and goals, create concrete steps to keep you on track but also remember that life may get in the way.
 If you’re finding that life is getting in the way a bit too much, check back in with yourself and your goals – maybe there are ways to modify your goal to make it more realistic so that you can keep moving forward.
 Progress doesn’t have to mean perfection, so take a deep breath and jump back in!

-The Brook Experts are here to help cheer you on and work through roadblocks as you reach your goals.
-Head on over to the Expert Channel in your Brook app to chat goal planning and strategies for success.
-Log your progress in the app for expert feedback, support, and virtual high-fives.
+We’re here to help cheer you on and work through roadblocks as you reach your goals.
+Chat with us in your Brook app about goal planning and strategies for success.
+Log your progress in the app for feedback, support, and virtual high-fives.